kukuu/system-design-architecture/recommendations-proposed-types-technologies.md

-# Proposed Recommendation Types & Technologies
+# Recommendation Types & Technologies

 - **Collaborative Filtering** - "Customers like you also bought..."